 Transportation conveyors can be used for a variety of applications from heavy full-pallet loads to lightweight items that vary in size.
-In this video you'll learn about the three main types of transportation conveyors: gravity conveyors, belt conveyors, and live roller conveyors.
+Watch this video to learn about the three main types of transportation conveyors: gravity conveyors, belt conveyors, and live roller conveyors (3-minutes, 4-seconds).

 Hi and welcome to this edition of Total Warehouse Tutorials.
 In this video you will learn about transportation conveyors.